5 fudgin' stars.

 But, man.
 Do you how many emotions I felt during this novel?
 Coupled up with the slight romance we had during here — romance during Hitler!
 Whoa! — I was practically a roller coaster of emotions.
 This book was literally the book that gripped me from the beginning and didn't let me go until I finished it.

-And I have to admit, I did shed a few
+And I have to admit, I did shed a few lot of womanly tears.

 So here it is: The books starts out by Russian soldiers pounding on their door telling the family that you have 20 minutes to get your stuff packed to leave — for life.
 Meaning, you'll never be coming back and get all your possessions that you wanted packed within those 20 minutes.